ksorellana/ksorellana.github.io/en/digitization.md

 ## Digitization of Latin American collections

 I am a member of the Symbiota Support Hub of ASU and iDigBio, acting as [International Community Coordinator](https://www.idigbio.org/contact/Samanta_Orellana).
 I have regular meetings and workshops with curators and collection managers from several countries in Latin America, to help them start with their digitization projects using the Symbiota portals.
-Currently, I am assesing the GBIF-BID project ["Mobilizing natural history collections of the Dominican Republic"](https://www.gbif.org/project/BID-CA2020-031-NAC/mobilizing-natural-history-collections-of-the-dominican-republic).
+Currently, I am a digitization advisor for the GBIF-BID project ["Mobilizing natural history collections of the Dominican Republic"](https://www.gbif.org/project/BID-CA2020-031-NAC/mobilizing-natural-history-collections-of-the-dominican-republic), where ASU is acting as a partner of the main biodiversity institutions of the country.

 ## Presentations